emmanuelmartinezs/Amazon_Vine_Analysis/README.md

 ### RECOMMENDATIONS:
 Below some recommendations to follow:

-1. This exercise determines favorable bias based on the 5-star rating; however, a favorable review could be considered **4- or 5-star**.
-In which case, these comparisons could be re-run including both ratings to see if a bias emerges.
+1. The Amazon Vine Analysis provide a favorable dataset on the 5-star rating.

-2. There is so much data not involving Vine participants in this specific product group, that we could minimize the "noise" and create a subset that focuses on just Vine products.
+2. In addition, we found that much data isn't Vine reviews over specific products, that we could minimize the resluts and create a different dataset on just Vine products.

-Pulling only reviews for Vine participating Product IDs and joining that with the full dataset (on Product ID) will create a table with all reviews (Vine and non-Vine) that involve a Vine participating product.

-The resulting dataset includes only 10,689 reviews; and **approximately 1/4 are Vine Reviews**, *much higher than the less than 1% when involviong the entire dataset!*
+> In addition,

+The analysis gave us that **1/4 are Vine Reviews**.
 ![d1](https://github.com/emmanuelmartinezs/Amazon_Vine_Analysis/blob/main/Resources/Images/r8.png)

-Of all the reviews for these specific Product IDs, **57% involve 5-star reviews**.  *This is very similiar to the results of the entire dataset (56.5% have 5-star review)*
+Specific Product provide an average of **57% 5 Star reviews**.
 ![d1](https://github.com/emmanuelmartinezs/Amazon_Vine_Analysis/blob/main/Resources/Images/r9.png)

-Of all the Vine Reviews for these specific Product IDs, **49% involve 5-star reviews**, which of course the same view as the previous 'All Vine Reviews 5-Star'
+For the majority of Vine Reviews, the analysis provide a **49% of 5 Star reviews**
 ![d1](https://github.com/emmanuelmartinezs/Amazon_Vine_Analysis/blob/main/Resources/Images/r10.png)

-Of all the non-Vine Reviews for these specific Product IDs, **60% involve 5-star reviews**.
-This is of course a much smaller number (4,737) than the previous view involving the original dataset, but the pecentage is similar.
+And for the majority of the non-Vine Reviews, the analysis provide a **60% of 5 Star reviews**
 ![d1](https://github.com/emmanuelmartinezs/Amazon_Vine_Analysis/blob/main/Resources/Images/r11.png)

-Effectively the results come to the same conclusion: there is little difference in the occurrance of a 5-star rating from a Vine reviewer than a non-Vine reviewer, which indicates **there is no favorable bias**.